-Oregon Army National Guard Engineers Mobilize for Africa Mission
+Oregon Army National Guard Engineers Mobilize For Africa Mission

 |0

-This work, Oregon Army National Guard Engineers Mobilize for Africa Mission [Image 5 of 5], by CPT Ehren Castle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Army National Guard Engineers Mobilize For Africa Mission, by CPT Ehren Castle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.